Crazy Vegan Kitchen

 Tips to make the best recipe

-• Make sure to use high-quality dark chocolate containing at least 70% cocoa solids for a rich, intense flavor.
+• Choose good-quality chocolate.
+I prefer to use dark chocolate with at least 70% cocoa solids for a rich, intense flavor.

-• Toasting the oats in the oven before adding them to the recipe will give the granola a crunchy texture.
+• Pre-toast the oats.
+Toasting the oats in the oven before adding them to the recipe will give the granola a crunchy texture.

-• Chocolate granola can burn quickly, so keep a close eye on it while it’s baking.
-If you notice the edges are starting to brown, give the granola a stir, then remove it from the oven.
+• Keep an eye on it.
+This granola is naturally dark in color, which means it can burn quickly.
+If you notice the edges starting to brown, stir the granola, then remove it from the oven.

 • Try different add-ins.
-Add nuts, seeds, or dried fruit to the granola mixture before baking to boost the flavor.
+Add sunflower seeds, shredded coconut, or dried fruit to the granola mixture before baking to boost the flavor.

 • Use flavored chocolate chips.
-Instead of regular dark chocolate, you can also try using flavored chocolate chips, such as mint chocolate or peanut butter chocolate.
+Instead of regular dark chocolate, I’ll sometimes use flavored chocolate chips, like peanut butter chocolate or white chocolate.

 Storage instructions